 Though they are vulnerable to certain Ter'Angreal, which could be considered analogous to holy symbols.

 Anne Rice, who can take a lot of the credit for the modern bisexually curious, gender-ambiguous portrayal of vampires, had them originating through accident: an Egyptian Queen was accidentally bonded to a mostly harmless (if annoying) spirit during an assassination attempt, and became the first vampire.
 The more distant a vampire's connection to the oldest vampires, the weaker they were.
 One attempt to end the curse (by exposing the Queen and her husband) to the sun resulted in their skin barely darkening, older vampires being mildly discomforted, and "younger" vampires bursting into flame and dying.
 The vampire weaknesses to religious artifacts were psychological: Lestat, a non-religious (almost atheist) person in life, found they didn't affect him at all.
-Interestingly, despite this, it is revealed in later books that God and Jesus exist, and Lestat actually meets Him.
-And apparently, neither God nor Jesus give much of a damn about Lestat being a mass-murdering monstrosity.
-(Wasn't there a commandment against murder?)

-Although, it's stated at the end of Memnoch the Devil that Lestat isn't sure if what he experienced was really Christ and God, or a trick of spirits.
+At one point Lestat meets Jesus, although, it's stated at the end of Memnoch the Devil that Lestat isn't sure if what he experienced was really Christ and God, or a trick of spirits.
 And since Maharet, one of the elders, thinks he's completely mental, it's possible it was all just a guilt-induced hallucination.
 (Later books never clear this up, either, though the only evidence against it is the existence of Veronica's Veil, which could easily be the replica Roger meant to give his daughter.)

 Anne Rice's vampires seem to have a partially crystalline biology: Their skin becomes less porous and smoother as they age.
 It is explained that this is the spirit within them slowly modifying their bodies into more suitable vessels for its energy.
 Possibly this explains their growing resistance to sunlight.